From Size to Suspension to Conversion Kits, The Features of Bike Trailers that Really Matter

 SINGLE OR DOUBLE CAPACITY

-Single Trailers: Generally lighter, narrower and more affordable, but offer less storage overall.
+Single Trailers: Generally lighter, narrower, and more affordable, but offer less storage overall.
 If you plan on carrying only one rider, a single trailer is generally always your best bet.
-Our favorite single trailer is the Burley Solo.
+Our favorite high-end single trailer is the Thule Cross, while the Burley Minnow is a great mid-range option.

 Double Trailers: Can carry one or two riders (max capacity is generally 80 to 100 lb.) and offer more storage.
 However, they are heavier, wider, and can be more expensive.
 Double trailers are best for growing families, but remember that due to changes in stroller regulations, center buckles are no longer available in double trailers for single riders.
 As a result, a single child must sit to one side of the trailer.
 With a single trailer, they can sit in the center, which is generally more comfortable.
-Our top pick in double trailers is the Thule Chariot Cross 2.
+Our top pick in double trailers is the Thule Chariot Cross 2 or the Burley D’Lite X.

 INTERNAL CABIN DIMENSIONS